rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 **BasicStrategies**

-BasicStrategies wrap modern ivy API's like `ɵmarkDirty` and `ɵdetectChanges` as well as a strategy to "noop" change detection.
+BasicStrategies wrap modern ivy APIs like `ɵmarkDirty` and `ɵdetectChanges` as well as a strategy to "noop" change detection.
-As fallback for the migration process or comparison testing, Angulars default change detection behaviour is also provided as a strategy.
+As a fallback for the migration process or comparison testing, Angulars default change detection behaviour is also provided as a strategy.

-This set aims to get a first option for zone-less rendering (`ɵmarkDirty`), more control on the top down process and already improve performance drastically by only rendering components that received updates.
+This set aims to get the first option for zone-less rendering (`ɵmarkDirty`), more control on the top-down process, and improve performance drastically by only rendering components that received updates.

 ![rx-angular-cdk-render-strategies__reduced-render-work](https://user-images.githubusercontent.com/10064416/116158910-9ad55980-a6ef-11eb-8ad2-62532a3e6b6e.png)

 **ConcurrentStrategies**

-The ConcurrentStrategies utilize the latest technologies to enable priority based change detection for non-blocking rendering and smooth user experiences.
+The ConcurrentStrategies utilize the latest technologies to enable priority-based change detection for non-blocking rendering and smooth user experiences.
 It combines the most performant scheduling techniques with a highly performant queueing mechanism.
 Read more about the internal techniques [here](https://www.npmjs.com/package/scheduler) or [here](https://github.com/WICG/scheduling-apis).

 The name **ConcurrentStrategies** implies that concepts of [react concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html) are transported into the world of Angular.

 ConcurrentStrategies implement not yet released browser features ([Chrome Canary postTask scheduling](https://www.chromestatus.com/feature/6031161734201344)) already today.

 Rendering can be executed with the frame budget [long task](https://developer.mozilla.org/en-US/docs/Web/API/Long_Tasks_API) in mind, prioritized at the level of `Component`'s or even `EmbeddedView`'s and provide an excellent tool to improve performance.

-With these sets of strategies and the possibility of switching them at runtime we can create tools that align with performance best pratices (e.g. [RAIL](https://web.dev/rail/)) and implement expert level optimizations.
-We can control rendering based on view port visibility, measure the DOM _after_ rendering or re-render only parts of a component.
+With these sets of strategies and the possibility of switching them at runtime we can create tools that align with performance best practices (e.g. [RAIL](https://web.dev/rail/)) and implement expert level optimizations.
+We can control rendering based on viewport visibility, measure the DOM _after_ rendering or re-render only parts of a component.

 ![rx-angular-cdk-render-strategies__concurrent-scheduling](https://user-images.githubusercontent.com/10064416/116227659-adce4500-a754-11eb-970a-e755b7ce7300.png)